 The duration of an alimony award depends on the circumstances of the case, and on the judge.
 A court has the authority and discretion to award alimony for a definite period (up to the remainder of a lifetime), or an indefinite period (i.e., open-ended and subject to later review).
 Lifetime alimony awards are very rare, but they do happen if the circumstances justify it.
 Awards of alimony remain within the discretion of the court to modify or terminate, if one of the former spouses is able to prove that there has been a change in circumstances of a substantial and continuing nature.
 Cohabitation and remarriage ordinarily will terminate alimony, as will the death of either spouse.

-If you need legal assistance with your divorce or family law matter in Southwestern Pennsylvania, call me to set up a personal consultation.
+If you need legal assistance with your divorce or family law matter in Southwestern Pennsylvania, call my office to set up a personal consultation with a Pittsburgh divorce lawyer about alimony in PA.
 This blog will feature periodic updates.
 Consider subscribing!
 Please do not comment anonymously, and do not post anything that you consider confidential.
 I try to be responsive to commentary and questions, but know that posting here will not create an attorney/client relationship and that I will not offer legal advice via the Internet.